anuragambuja/data-engineering-gcp/BigQuery.md

 - BigQuery supports clustering for both partitioned and non-partitioned tables.
 When you use clustering and partitioning together, the data can be partitioned by a date, date time or timestamp column, and then clustered on a different set of columns.
 A partitioned table can also be clustered.
 - columns that contain more distinct values (high cardinality) or, columns which are frequently used in WHERE filters or JOIN conditions are the columns which should be used for clustering.
 - A table can be clustered on four columns at most.
+- Clustering - Best Practices
+   - Do not use clustered columns in complex filter expressions.
+If you use a clustered column in a complex filter expression, the performance of the query is not optimized because block pruning cannot be applied. eg. `CAST(customer_id AS STRING) = "10000"`.
+The query will not prune blocks because a clustered column—customer_id—is used in a function in the filter expression.
+   - Filter clustered columns by sort order
+   - Do not compare clustered columns to other columns.
+If a filter expression compares a clustered column to another column (either a clustered column or a non-clustered column), the performance of the query is not optimized because block pruning cannot be applied.

 | Clustering | Partitioning |
 |---|---|